marknesh/Akan-name/README.md

 After that the web application will alert you the day you were born.
 Then click Ok to get your Akan name.

-## Bugs
-Beware of bugs in this project,such as:the leap years are  counted as months of 31 days

 ## Technologies used
 In this project I used HTML ,and to style I used bootstrap css.
 I also created my own css stylesheet to change the background color and fonts.

 ## Known-bugs
 There are some bugs such as:all years have 31 days in each month hence not recognizing the leap years.
-Apologies for any inconveniences caused.
+Apologies for any inconveniences caused.but I'm trying to resolve the issue.

 ## Troubleshooting
 If you encounter any problems please feel free to contact me on the contacts provided in the web application and also below.